Skip to main content

 Empower Yourself – Learn The Web Jargon

 Teaching a Web Content Management class recently I included a “jargon” take home test that was handed to our attendees at the end of the class.
 I have always been very sensitive to computer jargon since my college days – where I studied computer science.
+I actually have always been uncomfortable with using it – in particular when you know the jargon to be confusing to the person that is not an actual computer geek.
+It is important to learn the web jargon to empower yourself.

-Isn’t Web Jargon just a continuation of Computer Jargon?
+Isn’t Web Jargon Just a Continuation of Computer Jargon?

 Definitely a byproduct started by the smartest guys in the room (the computer geek – not the former Enron Directors)… The computer industry is around 30-40 years in age and with technology changing rapidly jargon has always been a big part of its culture.
 But I must say with the web world (around 10 years old) appears to have taken jargon to a new dimension.
 And being in complete sync with the web – every new process that is established opens up the door for a new term of jargon.
 This new jargon will quite often appear in sales and marketing of online products which is really an issue from my point.

-So Jargon is Used Deliberately in Online Selling?
+So Jargon Is Used Deliberately in Online Selling?

 I think it is – and it is definitely used to increase sales.
 Being the sales person responsible for selling web services for BeareWare I am very aware of the confusing aspects that the most computer literate folks have in some of the key areas of web design, web development, domain management, web hosting and web content management.
 But I have to admit this could not be exemplified more than buying a domain name which on some registrars is at the point of absurd in terms of what you are offered (or asked to buy) – as part of the domain registration process.
-Quite a lot of the jargon has simply been created to give validity to “questionable add-on” sales products and to cash in on the lack of knowledge of the person making the domain registeration.

-Do you Want Fries With That?
+Do You Want Fries With That?

 Primary Website Statistic: